-Sauromitholestes and its kin form the group Saurornitholestinae within the dromaeosaurids.
+Saurornitholestes and its kin form the group Saurornitholestinae within the dromaeosaurids.
 Some analyses place these genera within Velociraptorinae.

 Name Meaning Age Time Length Weight Where found Comments Bambiraptor thief the size of Bambi [fictional baby deer] Late Cretaceous (80-72.8 MYA) 3 ft (90 cm) Turkey Montana Considered by some to be a late-surviving microraptorine.
 Originally thought to be a North American fossil of Velociraptor .
 Saurornitholestes birdlike reptile thief Late Cretaceous (80-72.8 MYA) 5.9 ft (1.8 m)?
-Turkey Alberta, New Mexico Possibly a dromaeosaurine.
+Turkey Alberta, New Mexico Once thought to be a dromaeosaurine.